-Selling, general and administrative expenses (SG&A) for the fiscal year ended June 30, 2015 were 16.2% of net sales compared to 16.4% in the prior fiscal year.
-The Company incurred approximately \$0.6 million of legal defense costs during the current fiscal year which has been recorded in SG&A expense.
-The Company received reimbursements of legal defense costs of approximately \$0.2 million from insurers which has been reflected as a reduction of legal expenses in SG&A expenses for the current fiscal year.
-The prior fiscal year included \$2.1 million in legal defense costs which was offset by reimbursements of \$2.8 million from insurers.
+Selling, general and administrative (SG&A) expenses for the fiscal year ended June 30, 2015 were 16.2% of net sales compared to 16.4% in the prior fiscal year.
+The Company incurred approximately \$0.6 million of legal defense costs during fiscal year 2015 which have been recorded in SG&A expense.
+The Company received reimbursements of legal defense costs of approximately \$0.2 million from insurers which have been reflected as a reduction of legal expenses in SG&A expenses for fiscal year 2015.
+The prior fiscal year included \$2.1 million in legal defense costs which were offset by reimbursements of \$2.8 million from insurers.